PCP2024/FijiPy/README.md

 ### 5.2 Command-Line Arguments
 In addition to (or instead of) using a configuration file, you can specify parameters directly via command-line arguments.
 The following is a list of all available arguments:

---config: Path to the configuration file.
+- `--config`: Path to the configuration file.
 Default is data_file.json.
---version: Show version information.
+- `--version`: Show version information.
 Default is False.
 Denoising:
---denoising_algorithm: Denoising algorithm.
+- `--denoising_algorithm`: Denoising algorithm.
 Default is from config file.
---kernel_size_gaussian: Kernel size of Gaussian filter.
+- `--kernel_size_gaussian`: Kernel size of Gaussian filter.
 Default is from config file.
---kernel_size_median: Kernel size of median filter (int).
+- `--kernel_size_median`: Kernel size of median filter (int).
 Default is from config file.
---sigma: Sigma value.
+- `--sigma`: Sigma value.
 Default is from config file.
 Edge Detection:
---canny_lower_threshold: Canny lower threshold.
+- `--canny_lower_threshold`: Canny lower threshold.
 Default is from config file.
---canny_upper_threshold: Canny upper threshold.
+- `--canny_upper_threshold`: Canny upper threshold.
 Default is from config file.
 Binarisation:
---threshold_type: Threshold type.
+- `--threshold_type`: Threshold type.
 Default is from config file.
---max_value: Max value for thresholding.
+- `--max_value`: Max value for thresholding.
 Default is from config file.
---threshold_value: Threshold value.
+- `--threshold_value`: Threshold value.
 Default is from config file.
 Dilation:
---structuring_element_type: Structuring element type.
+- `--structuring_element_type`: Structuring element type.
 Default is from config file.
---structuring_element_size: Structuring element size.
+- `--structuring_element_size`: Structuring element size.
 Default is from config file.
---dilation_iterations: Number of dilation iterations.
+- `--dilation_iterations`: Number of dilation iterations.
 Default is from config file.
 Image Cropping:
---crop_width: Width of the crop region.
+- `--crop_width`: Width of the crop region.
 Default is from config file.
---crop_height: Height of the crop region.
+- `--crop_height`: Height of the crop region.
 Default is from config file.
---crop_x: X-coordinate of the top-left corner of the crop region.
+- `--crop_x`: X-coordinate of the top-left corner of the crop region.
 Default is from config file.
---crop_y: Y-coordinate of the top-left corner of the crop region.
+- `--crop_y`: Y-coordinate of the top-left corner of the crop region.
 Default is from config file.
 Saliency Detection:
---patch_size: Patch size for saliency detection.
+- `--patch_size`: Patch size for saliency detection.
 Default is from config file.
 MIDI Conversion:
---time_signature: Time signature for MIDI.
+- `--time_signature`: Time signature for MIDI.
 Default is from config file.
---tempo: Tempo for MIDI.
+- `--tempo`: Tempo for MIDI.
 Default is from config file.
---save_config: Location and name to save an updated version of the used config file.
+- `--save_config`: Location and name to save an updated version of the used config file.
 Default is None.
---save_intermediate: Save intermediate images in the output path if using the option convert 'all'.
+- `--save_intermediate`: Save intermediate images in the output path if using the option convert 'all'.
 Default is False.

 Example Command-Line Usage:
 ```bash